Cinatra Documentation

 - MCP — the Model Context Protocol server (external + internal), authentication, primitives, and clients

-- Design — the Cinatra design system: the normative spec, the design skill, and the operational rulebook
+- Design — the Cinatra design system: the normative spec and how it’s applied to code

 - Glossary — canonical concepts and terminology